CDLUC3/mrt-admin-lambda/README.md

 - src-colladmin: Collection Admin Lambda source code
 - src-common: Code common to both Admin Tool and CollAdmin Tool
   - web: web resources served from the lambda
+- cognito-lambda-nonvpc: Wrapper around the Cognito API (used by Colladmin)
+  - Cognito API calls cannot be made directly from the VPC
 ## Deployment Preparation
 - This code relies on a set of SSM parameters to control the application.
 - https://github.com/CDLUC3/uc3-aws-cli contains the code for reading Merritt SSM parameters.